glifio/filecoin-chart/README.md

 Filecoin chart is a helm chart for hosting Lotus Node clients.
 [Lotus](https://github.com/filecoin-project/lotus) is an implementation of the [Filecoin spec](https://filecoin-project.github.io/specs/).

-To see a step-by-step walkthrough of running this on AWS, see [here]().

 ## Goals

 1. Deploy one or more instances of Lotus client nodes.